-- a.
+a.
 Employing Unit

-- UW Facilities is responsible for providing first aid certified employees and supplies as required by APS 10.5.
-First-aid kits are located adjacent to the main entry doors associated with each individual unit's location within POA4.
+UW Facilities is responsible for providing first-aid certified employees and supplies as required by APS 10.5.
+First-aid supplies are located behind the receptionist in the lobby of the UWF Admin Building in the top drawer of the cabinet and also in the UWF Admin Building copy room in the bottom drawer of the mail center.
+First-aid supplies will be reviewed and ordered by the UWF Admin Building receptionist on an annual basis.

-- b.
+b.
 Purchasing and Stores

-- Appropriate first aid supplies are stocked at University Stores and also on-line through Office Depot supply ordering to replenish kits.
+Appropriate first-aid supplies are stocked at University Stores for purchase to replenish kits.

-- c.
+c.
 Environmental Health and Safety (EHS)

-UW Facilities works with EH&S to ensure compliance with the first aid regulations through program oversight and provision of services to assist in compliance.
+UW Facilities works with EH&S to ensure compliance with the first-aid regulations through program oversight and provision of services to assist in compliance.

-- d.
+d.
 UW Police Department (UWPD)

-The University Police are first aid certified and provide first aid response on the Seattle campus and may be contacted by dialing 9-1-1 from any campus phone.
+The University Police are first-aid certified and provide first-aid response on the Seattle campus and may be contacted by dialing 9-1-1 from any campus phone.

-4. General First-Aid Response Plan
+Q. General First-Aid Response Plan